 Water - Water is provided to this area by California Water Service and the City of Stockton.
-As documented in the 2015 Urban Water Management Plans prepared for the City of Stockton and Cal Water, the facilities serving the DUCs have sufficient capacity and access to high-quality water supplies to address current and projected demands.
-There are no deficiencies in water services in this area.
+As documented in Draft the 2015 Urban Water Management Plans prepared for the City of Stockton and Cal Water, the facilities serving the DUCs have sufficient capacity and access to high-quality water supplies to address current and projected demands.
+There are no deficiencies in water services in this area

-Sewer -Sewer system services are provided to this area by the City of Stockton through Morrison Gardens Sanitary District facilities.
+Sewer -Sewer systems services are provided to this area by the City of Stockton's Sewer Systems 7 and 8.
+According to the 2035 Stockton General Plan, the sewers on the southern and eastern ends of the property are in need of improvements.
+The City of Stockton Regional Wastewater Control Facility (RWCF) has met and expects to continue to meet annual wastewater collection and treatment demands within the SOI in compliance with the Central Valley Regional Water Quality Control Board and NPDES permit\through Morrison Gardens Sanitary District facilities.
 The City's 2035 Wastewater Master Plan outlines a variety of improvements (e.g., gravity sewers, force mains, pump stations) for potential future services in the area.
 These are part of the proposed Collection System 7 and 8 facilities.
 Because connections to the public treatment system are limited, there are deficiencies in sewer services in this area.

 Drainage - Roadside ditches are used to manage stormwater for the community.
-Because there is no formal storm drain system, there are drainage deficiencies in this area.
+Because there is no formal storm drain system, there There are no drainage deficiencies in this area.

-Fire - The Montezuma Fire Protection District provides fire protection services to this area, which has access to fire hydrants.
+Fire - The Montezuma Fire Protection District City of Stockton Fire Department provides fire protection services to this area, which with the operation of Station #13, located in Stockton.
+The area has access to fire hydrants.
 There are no fire service deficiencies in this area.

-12. North Oaks Community
+12. N. West Lane/Harding Way Island North Oaks Community

-The North Oaks Community is made up of 232 parcels totaling approximately 52 acres.
+The N. West Lane/Harding Way IslandNorth Oaks Community is made up of 232 parcels totaling approximately 52 acres.

 Water - Water is provided to this area by California Water Service as part of the Central Stockton Storage and Distribution system.
-As documented in the 2015 Urban Water Management Plan prepared for Cal Water, the facilities serving this area have sufficient capacity and access to high-quality water supplies to address current and projected demands.
+As documented in Draft the 2015 Urban Water Management Plans prepared for the City of Stockton and Cal Water, the facilities serving the DUCs this area have sufficient capacity and access to high-quality water supplies to address current and projected demands.
 There are no deficiencies in water services in this area.

-Sewer - Sewer system services are provided to this area through a City of Stockton Assessment District via Collection System 3.
-There are no deficiencies in sewer services in this area.
+Sewer - Sewer system services are provided to this area through a City of Stockton Assessment District via Collection System 3by the City of Stockton's Sewer